hoosan/auto-scaling-notes/README.md

 Internet Computer's canister has a limit of 4GB of usable memory.
 Still, this limit can scale according to the number of users and notes by automatically adding canisters that store notes as needed.

+The app is up and running here: https://yflxa-iaaaa-aaaai-acfja-cai.ic0.app

 # Approach

 The back-end consists of two main types of canisters.